 Students participating in a Bentley-sponsored semester Study Abroad program are eligible to utilize federal, state and institutional funding.
 Eligibility for non-Bentley Study Abroad programs includes federal and state funds only.
-Students studying abroad who receive any type of financial aid or Bentley grants or scholarships should visit the Office of Financial Assistance's page on study abroad and schedule an appointment with a financial aid advisor to discuss applicability.
-Students should carefully review all information and contact the Office of Financial Assistance regarding any financial aid issues.
+Students studying abroad who receive any type of financial aid or Bentley grants or scholarships should visit the Office of Financial Assistance's page on study abroad and schedule an appointment with a financial aid advisor to discuss applicability so that students can be fully informed throughout the study abroad application process.

 We strongly encourage students interested in studying abroad to apply for scholarships!
 An advisor in international education can assist you in preparing your application.
 Review the opportunities below and begin as early as possible.

 - The Santander Universities Study Abroad Scholarship encourages Bentley students to study abroad by offering multiple scholarships each semester, exclusively to Bentley students!
 Each student can earn up to $5000.
-Students must study on a Bentley-sponsored program for a minimum of eight weeks.
-Priority is given to academic year and semester programs outside of Western Europe and Australia, but all applications will be considered.
+Priority is given to academic year and semester programs outside of Europe and Australia, but all applications will be considered.
 Scholarship recipients are required to complete self-designed Cultural Investigation Projects.
 Students may also apply for the Santander Universities Scholarship for Faculty-led International Courses and GBE's.
 Scholarship recipients will earn up to $3000 towards the cost of their Faculty-led International Courses or GBE.

 - The Benjamin A. Gilman International Scholarship is open to U.S. citizen undergraduates who receive a Federal Pell Grant or will be receiving a Pell Grant.
 The program aims to support students who have been traditionally under-represented in study abroad, including but not limited to students with high financial need, students with diverse ethnic backgrounds, and students with disabilities.
 Click here to view an information video about the Gilman Scholarship Program and how to apply.